shahroq/js-playground/README.md

-# Catalog App
+# JS/TS Playground

-A sample Catalog API with frontend, built as a playground for experimenting with different frameworks, API design approaches, architectural patterns, and libraries.
+A TypeScript/JavaScript playground for exploring frameworks, API design patterns, architectural styles, and frontend/backend libraries.

+This repo is intentionally experimental and is used to compare different stacks and approaches in a controlled, domain-driven setup.

+It also takes an educational, exploration-first approach, sometimes leading to over-engineered or exaggerated implementations in order to better understand trade-offs, scalability patterns, and framework-specific idioms.

 - **Runtime**: Bun
-- **Server**: Express.js, NestJS
+- **Server**: Express.js, NestJS, Bun (native server), etc.
-- **Client**: Angular, React, Next.js
+- **Client**: React, Next.js, Angular, Astro

-### 📦 Overview
+### 📦 Domain Overview

-This project implements a simple catalog domain with a few core entities:
+This project mostly implements a simple `Catalog` domain with a few core entities:

 - Products
 - Reviews
 - Tags
 - & related relationships

-It provides standard CRUD operations along with filtering, includes, pagination, and structured responses.
+The system supports common application concerns such as:

+- CRUD operations
+- Filtering and querying
+- Pagination
+- Relationship inclusion (e.g., nested/relational data)
+- Structured API responses